mostafa-mahmoud/djenerator/README.rst

 Installation
 ============
-Using pip, you can install djenerator using this command.
+Using pip, you can install djenerator using this command:

 .. code-block:: bash